-25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

-If a vessel is sold to a separate legal entity for the purpose of evading a claim, the court can examine the circumstances of the sale and in exceptional situations will allow the piercing of the corporate veil on grounds of fraud.

-26. Is it possible to have a ship sold pendente lite; if so how long does it take?
+- 19. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?
+If a vessel is sold to a separate legal entity for the purpose of evading a claim the court can examine the circumstances of the sale and in exceptional situations will allow the piercing of the corporate veil on grounds of fraud. - 20.
+Is it possible to have a ship sold pendente lite; if so how long does it take?
+Pendente lite is a Latin term meaning "awaiting litigation" or "pending litigation".
 A vessel can be sold, if the party who made the application for the sale of the vessel can show that the vessel had been arrested for some time and the ship is losing its value by deterioration.
 Therefore court can sanction the sale of the vessel by public auction and deposit auction money in a court account to settle claims arising in respect of the vessel.

 It is specifically provided under Section 7(3) of the Admiralty Jurisdiction Act No. 40 of 1983 that if the property arrested is "subject to speedy decay the court may on an application made in that behalf by the marshal direct that such property be sold and the proceeds deposited in courts, pending the determination of the action".